dashk/rule-engine/README.md

 rule-engine
 ===========

-A very simple (stupid?) rule "engine" that allows you to write rules, in JavaScript, to evaluate whether a rule should be matched based on the two objects and an optional parameter is given.
+A very simple (stupid?) rule "engine"/rule evaluator that allows you to write rules, in JavaScript, to evaluate whether a rule should be matched based on the two objects and an optional parameter is given.

+This is meant to be extremely light-weight and simple, and you should trust that whatever rules that was fed into the "engine" does not have malicious code.

 How To Use
 ==========